Un-Chosen

 The sharp push & pull

-Aimee calls it back & forth
+My partner, she calls this back & forth

-This is a life of occupational escapist
+This is a life of an occupational escapist

-Trying to prove I’I’m worth it
+Trying to prove that I’m worth it

 To my initial caregivers